yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the Add Resource Manager Add Service Endpoint dialog.](media/Ex1-Task7.16.png)

-17. Select "Verify connection" then select "OK"
+17. Select "Verify connection" then select "OK".

     > If the connection does not verify, then recheck and reenter the required data.